sharils/slides/20201017-12-hours-away/index.md

 ## ASANA BY DEFAULT

-Comment on tickets (instead of Slack) by default so decisions are documented
+Commenting on tickets (instead of Slack) makes it easier to traceback.

 ----

 ## BLOCKER RESOLUTION

-Blocker has to be address if blocked for longer than 2 hours
+Blocker has to be address no longer than 2 hours

 ----

 ## CODE REVIEW

-Code review is a good chance to communicate about the code
+Code review is a good chance to communicate about the repository

 ----

 ## DAILY STAND-UP

+- Ease loneliness
-Daily stand-up eases loneliness and improves progress sync
+- Improves progress sync

 ----